anhpttps01988/TodoApp/README.md

 # TodoApp
-User "export start or npm run" to run application
+User "expo start or npm run" to run application